 Develop respect for self and others and responsibility to family, friends, school relationships, community, and country.

 Sessions are led by facilitators, not lecturers and are:

 Interactive – utilizing group projects, activities and experiences that demonstrate how communication involves all of the senses.

 Creatively designed – engaging the students and encouraging participation, so that students develop stronger, more effective communication skills as they are immersed in the projects and activities.

 In the first session, students view various pieces of artwork, such as paintings, graphic designs, sculptures, and photographs.
 In small groups they discuss the “message” expressed in each piece of art, and each group presents the results – the messages the group has determined are expressed by the art and how they came to that determination.

 They discover that, although everyone looks at the same pieces of art, the messages they get vary.
 They find that because individuals have different experiences, they interpret messages differently.
 This is the foundation upon which the communication portion of YAHNW is based – each person “operates” from the basis of his or her experiences.

-The next time you and your son or daughter have a different opinion or idea about something, ask him or her why there is a difference.
-Most likely the answer is that you have had different life experiences, and “experiential interpretation” is the culprit.
-This understanding will give you an opportunity to have a discussion instead of an argument.
+Parents: The next time you and your son or daughter have a different opinion or idea about something, ask him or her why there is a difference.
+Most likely the answer is that you have had independent and unique life experiences, and “experiential interpretation” is the culprit.
+This realization will give you an opportunity to engage in a learning moment with your child.

-This semester we will focus on personal development, relationship building, teamwork, identifying your genius, and decision making and planning skills.
+We will focus on personal development, relationship building, teamwork, identifying your genius, and decision making and planning skills.
 We will provide you with updates on the session topics so you can discuss them with your son or daughter.
-Our first topic will be Values:
+Topics will include: